-The purposes of the districts are as follows:

-B-1 Neighborhood Business District.
+D. The purposes of the districts are as follows: Commented [KE77]: Deleted purposes for districts that have (1) been deleted B-1 Neighborhood Business District.
 The purpose of this district is to provide for commercial and business development at a scale compatible with serving the needs of neighborhoods and rural residential areas of the Town.